Page updated May 23, 2025: New section on adjustment of status policy added

 Country-based restrictions

 A presidential executive order issued on Jan.
-20 directed a review of federal visa policies around countries or regions determined to pose security risks.
-On June 4, a presidential order was issued banning entry to the United States by nationals of 12 countries and restricting entry by nationals of seven countries as of June 9.
-It does not apply to individuals already in the United States who have existing visas or are lawful permanent residents.
+20, 2025, directed a review of federal visa policies around countries or regions determined to pose security risks.
+On June 4, 2025, a presidential order was issued banning entry to the United States by nationals of 12 countries and restricting entry by nationals of seven countries as of June 9, 2025.
+It did not apply to individuals already in the United States who have existing visas or are lawful permanent residents.
 There are also exceptions for some visa categories.

-The University is assessing the implications of this order on UW students and scholars from the affected countries, and is communicating directly with those individuals.
+In each instance, the University assesses the implications of the orders and directives on UW students and scholars from the affected countries and communicates directly with those individuals.
 Nationals from these countries should contact their campus’ international student services or scholars offices at the links in the Resources section below with questions or further guidance if needed.

 International student visa revocations